-- All trip letters include the offer of financial assistance. - Funded breakfast and after school club spaces are available to pupil premium children who need them.
+- All trip letters include the offer of financial assistance. - Funded breakfast and after school club spaces are available to pupil premium children who need them. - Opt out system for sports clubs and music tuition - Residential heavily subsidised additional support with reading, homework and ensure children have been fed at either end of the day.

 PP pupils receive the same opportunities as those not in receipt of PP, allowing for high expectations.
-PP children attending breakfast and after school clubs allow additional support with reading, homework and ensure children have been fed at either end of the day.
+PP children attending breakfast and after school clubs allow